14 Best Things to Do in Michigan City IN

 Washington Park Beach

-This sand sculpting competition is now two years running in Michigan City, and attracts both master sculptors and semi-pros to show off their skills.
+This sand sculpting competition attracts master sculptors and semi-pros to show off their skills.

 Over a dozen massive sculptures cover Washington Park Beach during the three-day event, drawing artists from around the country to participate.